davisssamuel/dotfiles/README.md

 git clone https://github.com/davisssamuel/dotfiles.git && cd ~/dotfiles
 ```

-Then use Stow to create symlinks
+Then use Stow to create symlinks to the dotfiles

 ```
 stow .